In Praise of Slow

 What is In Praise of Slow about?

 It examines our compulsion to hurry and chronicles a global trend toward putting on the brakes.
-In other words, it’s about the Slow Movement.
+It is the unofficial handbook and bible of the Slow Movement.
 It is published in more than 30 languages and has been a bestseller in many countries.
 It was a BBC Radio 4 Book of the Week and the inaugural choice for the Huffington Post Book Club.
 It also featured in a British TV sitcom, Argentina’s version of Big Brother and a TV commercial for the Motorola tablet.
 The Financial Times said In Praise of Slow is “to the Slow Movement what Das Kapital is to communism.”

 What are the tell-tale symptoms of living too fast?